Monday, July 14, 2025

 Our travels took us to the East coast of Florida, where we hung out for a few days.
 We then went to our old stomping grounds, the West side of Florida where we visited Marty's Uncle Sunshine, who though near 80, is still one of the most positive and dynamic people I've ever met.
 And as much as I loved seeing my brothers, I doubly loved visiting with Uncle Sunshine.

 One of the great (or icky--you decide) aspects about driving is the amount of conversation possible.
-I'm not gonna lie, I had a few talking points chambered for Marty and I managed to get most of them in before we made it to Alabama on our drive to Florida last week.
+I'm not gonna lie, I had a few talking points chambered for Marty and I managed to get most of them from we left Texas and finish before we made it to Alabama.
 Marty and I have a few changes we are implementing.
 It's long-term plan and requires a lot of moving parts, but the outcome is promising and I recognize necessary and best for the Sunshine family.
 Sadly, part of that plan means I might giving up a few things, but I'll be okay.
 More on that when there's more to share.

 It turns out I'm at that age where I take pictures of birds when I'm on vacation.
 I'll spare you and only post two.